 - Symbol effects are not supported on symbols that contain animated marker symbol layers.

 - Animated symbols are not animated in a 2D preview.

 - Aggregation (feature clustering and feature binning) does not support animated symbols.

-- Marker spacing and rotation might be incorrect when animated markers are placed along a line.
+- Marker spacing and rotation may be incorrect when animated markers are placed along a line.

-- Placement might be incorrect when animated markers fill polygons, and the clipping options are not honored.
+- Placement may be incorrect when animated markers fill polygons, and the clipping options are not honored.